Dazt5/security-services/README.md

 > full path: ```/security-services/common/src/test/kotlin/com/alejandra/security/jwt/JwtServicesTest.kt```

 - TODO: It will be leverage, the idea is to encrypt the secret and decrypt it each time we need to verify a token.

+## Some TODOs needed to be completed

+should I create a trello board to trace all this stuff?, yes, but anyway.

+- Fix TODOs comments leaved in code
+- Integrate PMD Lib and use github action(or something) to check test, sonar(if possible) and PMDs
+- create some interesting git pre-commit hooks
+- remove this section when all Trello board is created.